-The NSD Public Forum Institute takes place July 23-August 5 and is located at Bryn Mawr College in Bryn Mawr, Pennsylvania, just outside of Philadelphia.
+The NSD Public Forum Institute takes place July 24-August 4 and is located at Bryn Mawr College in Bryn Mawr, Pennsylvania, just outside of Philadelphia.
 Easily accessible from the Philadelphia International Airport (PHL) as well as by Amtrak Train and SEPTA local transportation, Bryn Mawr College provides an intimate, liberal arts setting that encourages a close knit camp community.
 Bryn Mawr is a safe suburb of Philadelphia that provides students and staff with easy and safe access to a variety of restaurants and shops walking distance from campus.

-Students will be staying in Denbigh Hall, a traditional residence hall.
 Bryn Mawr has 24/7 Housing Staff always available to NSD and its students.